-One of the research challenges today is to improve and make (at least partially) automatic the tasks of email categorization, filtering, and alerting.
-In this paper we deal with these research issues.
+All these issues constitute a research agenda for the years to come, and need to be tackled from an interdisciplinary standpoint: user modeling, information retrieval and filtering, human computer interaction, software engineering, are all disciplines that can contribute to the development of more effective email tools for the mobile and wireless world.
+In this paper we do not present a final and general solution.
+Rather, our aim is twofold: (i) to show how to improve and make (at least partially) automatic the tasks of email categorization, filtering, and alerting; and (ii) to show how to integrate these new and more effective tools in the mobile scenario, where people access email while on the move.
 The paper is structured as follows.
-In Section 2 we highlight the main issues related to email categorization and filtering and briefly survey the literature.
+In Section 2 we highlight the main issues related to email categorization and filtering.
+We also survey the literature, briefly describing the relevant work that has been proposed so far.
 In Section 3 we describe the ifMail prototype, from both conceptual and technical perspectives.
 In Section 4 an extended experimental evaluation of the effectiveness of our approach is presented.
 Section 5 closes the papers and sketches future developments.